-As at January 31, 2022, the insurance liabilities of the Group amounted to \$23,031,067.
+As at January 31, 2023, the insurance liabilities of the Group amounted to \$38,854,738.
 The valuation of insurance liabilities involves significant management judgment in the use of assumptions.
 The valuation also requires the assistance of an external actuary whose calculation depends on certain assumptions such as mortality, lapses, management expenses, investment income and others, which could have a material impact on the results.
-Thus, we considered this as a key audit matter.
+Thus, we considered this to be a key audit matter.
 The disclosures related to insurance liabilities are included in Notes 4, 6 and 20 to the consolidated financial statements.